RTeodorescu/restaurant-layout-nestjs/README.md

 there are twp different controllers
 Shapes->/shapes this one works with id (primary keys) - also does create ShapesLayout->/shapeslayout this one works with layuoutNames and uuid

+Used postgresql@15 on localhost

+Connect as postgres user to create a new database called restaurant_layout_db Create a new user called 'appuser' with the encrypted password 'apppass' Grant all on restaurant_layout_db public schema to appuser

+TypeORM is going to create the table automatically when you use the app

+Copy of sequence of commands to set up db CATALINs-MacBook-Pro:~ teos$ psql postgres psql (15.7 (Homebrew))
+Type "help" for help.

+postgres=# create database restaurant_layout_db;
+CREATE DATABASE
+postgres=# create user appuser with encrypted password 'apppass';
+CREATE ROLE
+postgres=# grant all privileges on database restaurant_layout_db to appuser;
+GRANT
+postgres=# \c restaurant_layout_db;
+You are now connected to database "restaurant_layout_db" as user "teos". restaurant_layout_db=# grant all on schema public to appuser;
+GRANT